markgyoni/geopol/docs/The_Server/Map.md

 ---
 # World Gen

-The map is based on realistic terrain, created with the [Vanilla Vistas](https://www.curseforge.com/minecraft/mc-mods/vanilla-vistas) preset and OTG.
-You can find any sort of terrain, from flat plains to mountain ranges, whilst also being able to find vanilla features, such as mineshafts and dungeons.
+The map is the Earth on a 1:2000 scale.
+You can find any sort of terrain, from the plains of the midwest to the mighty mountains of the Caucasus, generating with all the needed ores and structures.

 ### World Border